-5.60 Earby's scale and layout allows for local walking and cycling trips to be made to and from the town, serving it's residential neighbourhoods and allowing local residents to access local services and amenities using active travel journeys and encouraging more sustainable movement.
+5.57 Earby's scale and layout allows for local walking and cycling trips to be made to and from the town, serving it's residential neighbourhoods and allowing local residents to access local services and amenities using active travel journeys and encouraging more sustainable movement.
 It also has a fantastic opportunity to re-connect more regionally with towns and destinations along the former Skipton - Colne railway line, in the form of a sustainable active travel corridor.
 This scale of intervention could provide wider sustainable access to employment and other opportunities, and provide health & well-being amenity for local residents.
 In addition, it could become an attraction that supports a visitor and heritage economy, with Earby benefiting from an increase in visitor trips, supporting local businesses within the town centre.

-^{5.61} This theme establishes a series of interventions that are focused on improving the quality of walking and cycling infrastructure in the most impactful areas of the town.
+5.58 This theme establishes a series of interventions that are focused on improving the quality of walking and cycling infrastructure in the most impactful areas of the town.
 Better linking local community facilities, with existing walking routes and through improvements to local junctions will encourage active travel and encourage more trips by walking, wheeling and bike.

-^{5.62} Theme 3 will deliver an improved local built environment through investment which enhances local character and distinctiveness benefiting residents, businesses and visitors alike.
-This will create a shift in the perceptions of place and improve the vitality and resilience of local businesses and services through increased footfall.
+5.59 Theme 3 will deliver an improved local built environment through investment which enhances local character and distinctiveness benefiting residents, businesses and visitors alike.
+This will create a shift in perceptions of place and improve the resilience of local businesses and services through increased footfall.

-^{5.63} This theme will support inclusion and accessibility through investment which delivers improved active travel connections, improved access to local amenities, attractions and community infrastructure, improved roads/junctions, and better access to the focal point of town.
-This will facilitate outcomes such as encourage greater town centre footfall which in turn will improve the vitality and resilience of local businesses and services, as well as improving access to green spaces, deriving health and wellbeing outcomes through greater participation in exercise and outdoor activities
+^{5.60} This theme will support inclusion and accessibility through investment which delivers improved active travel connections, improved access to local amenities, attractions and community infrastructure, improved roads/junctions, and better access to the centre of town.
+Outcomes such as greater town centre footfall, which in turn will improve the vitality and resilience of local businesses and services, as well as improving access to green spaces, deriving health and wellbeing outcomes through greater participation in exercise activities.